 Would it make you get upset and give up if you lost 'only' 30 pounds in that time?
 If so I advise you dont set any weightloss/timescale goals except to say how much weight you hope to lose in total.

 Far more sensible to set goals that you can control by your habits - like:

 Eat to induction rules for XX days without eating off-plan

 Exercise for XX minutes x days a week

 Drink xx or more ounces of water a day

 These are goals you can achieve by your own efforts and are more likely to make you a big loser in my opinion.

-Look at our latest "Eat your Vegetables" challenge to get some ideas on how to get most of your net carbs from vegetables on induction
+Join our latest "Eat your Vegetables" challenge (by 15 Nov) to learn how to get most of your net carbs from vegetables on induction

 Not sure how much a cup of induction veggies weighs?